softcover/softcover_book/chapters/customization.md

 #### Changing paragraph styles

-One use of `custom_pdf.sty` is important enough to deserve special mention, namely, changing the default paragraph indentation and spacing to match the style in HTML/-EPUB/-MOBI.
+One use of `custom_pdf.sty` is important enough to deserve special mention, namely, changing the default paragraph indentation and spacing.
 In line with standard practices for professionally typeset books, the default behavior in PDF is for all paragraphs after the first one in a section to be indented.
 This indentation serves as a visual marker for paragraph boundaries, making them easier to parse visually.
 On the other hand, this convention requires suppressing indentation by hand (using a \verb+\noindent+) after elements like code blocks, as discussed at the end of Section~\ref{sec:code_fencing}.
 Without a \verb+\noindent+, any text after the code block gets interpreted as a new paragraph and is indented, which is often not what you want.

-My preference is to make PDFs as close to traditional print-quality as possible, but some authors would rather unify the appearance of their ebooks and not have to worry about adding \verb+\noindent+ by hand.
+My preference is to make PDFs as close to traditional print-quality as possible, but some authors would rather make their documents look more like web pages.
 To arrange for this behavior, you need to tell \LaTeX\ not to indent paragraphs, while also increasing the vertical space *between* paragraphs so that they still stand out.
 The code to accomplish this appears in Listing~\ref{code:noindent_style}.

 \begin{codelisting}
 \label{code:noindent_style}